ygorcosta/wedeploy.com/src/pages/blog/the-first-wedeploy-hack-day-in-madrid/index.md

 ---
-title: "The First WeDeploy Hack Day In Madrid"
+title: "The First WeDeploy Hack Day in Madrid"
 description: "With our Beta release approaching, we're looking for more and more developers to try out WeDeploy and give us feedback about how we can make it better."
 date: "May 18, 2017"
 author: "Jonni Lundy"